-Habitat and Distribution: Found in dense tropical lowland rainforests (that have constant pools of water) in Southern Burma, Malay Peninsula, Southeast Thailand and Sumatra.
+Habitat and distribution: Found in dense tropical lowland rainforests of Southern Burma, Malay Peninsula, Southeast Thailand, and Sumatra.

 Wild Diet: Tender leaves, shoots, and fruit from various plants

 Reproduction: Malayan tapirs are ready to mate at about 3 years of age.
 Females typically give birth to a single offspring after a gestation of 13-14 months.
 Babies are born with extra rows of white dots that help them blend in with their surroundings.